with Professor Don Herzog, University of Michigan Law School

 with Visiting Professor David Grewal

-Register Now The Legal Services Corporation provides funding to hundreds of local legal aid offices throughout the country to help those organizations provide basic legal assistance to those facing the […]
+Register Now The Legal Services Corporation provides funding to hundreds of local legal aid offices throughout the country to help those organizations provide basic legal assistance to those facing the most fundamental of legal problems: eviction, foreclosure, disaster relief, domestic violence, veterans benefits, divorce, child custody and consumer debt.
+President Trump’s draft budget proposes eliminating […]

 Wednesday, March 8 12:45 pm Room 272 The Rule of Law Program is assisting the Chief Justice of the Supreme Court of Rwanda in hiring two summer law clerks (based in Kigali, Rwanda).
 Law clerks assist the Chief Justice with legal research & writing, and ongoing legal reform projects.
 RSVP For more information about this […]

 RSVP is required for this free event.
 In 2013, Elon Musk proposed an "open source transportation concept" of levitating vehicles zooming passengers through vacuum tubes at 760 miles an hour.
-It would be weatherproof, energy-efficient, relatively […]
+It would be weatherproof, energy-efficient, relatively inexpensive, have autonomous controls.
+Its impact on urban and inter-city transport could reshape economies and families.
+Since Musk's proposal, a company in Los Angeles, Hyperloop One, has […]